evervault/node-secureworker/README.md

    verify that the *measurement* corresponds to the expected code, and probably check *report data* (especially if used as a *nonce*)

-Alternatively, steps 4. and 5. can be done directly, online, by an interested party who would contact Intel's remote attestation service with a *quote* and obtain *attestation*.
+Alternatively, steps 4. and 5. can be done directly, online, by a peer who would contact Intel's remote attestation service with a *quote* and obtain *attestation*.

 On the other hand, sometimes one wants to know if they are communicating with a specific *enclave*.
 Often